Baradoy/smoke/README.md

 Smoke provides easy access [:telemetry](https://github.com/beam-telemetry/telemetry) metrics for your application.

+The metrics provided by Smoke attempt to be "Good enough, for now, I guess".

+## How it works

+The :telemetry events for Smoke are stored in memory.
+To avoid running out of memory

+## When Should I Use Smoke?

 Smoke is useful in two cases:

-- You are early days in your project and you would like at least a little visibility into your :telemetry events.
+- You are early days in your project and you would like some limited visibility into your telemetry events without having to wrangle an external service.
 - You have severe limitations on infrastructure and cannot ship your metrics to an external service.

+## When Should I Not Use Smoke?

+Don't use Smoke if you have the time and ability to send your events to an external service.

 ## Installation

 Once this gets published to Hex, you will be able to install it with the following: